kyma-project/busola/docs/features.md

   ```

 - **LEGAL_LINKS** – is used to show or hide legal links.
 You can find the all available links in the below example.
   In **config** you can find the unchangeable keys (you cannot use **legalDisclosure** instead of **legal-disclosure**).
-The keys include the default link, which takes you to the default address, and a link that depends on your chosen language.
+The keys include both the default link, which takes you to the default address, and a link that depends on your chosen language.

   Example: